Key Takeaways

-As a landlord, you might be wondering: how long does an eviction take?
+As a landlord, you might be wondering: how long does the Texas eviction process take?
+In Texas, eviction usually requires a legal notice to vacate, a petition filed in Justice of the Peace Court, a court hearing, and, if the tenant still does not leave, a Writ of Possession to remove them, typically over about 4 to 10 weeks, depending on the case.
 Many states have their own rules and regulations that indicate how the eviction process needs to be handled.

 Providing Notice